DenisenkoDenis1990/andersen_trainee_async_task/README.md

     { id: 2, name: 'Bob', posts: [ [Object] ] }
 ]
 ```
-- Could you make this function run less then 3.5 seconds?
+- Could you make this function run less than 3.5 seconds?